vineetb95/compiler/README.md

 # Compiler
-Top-Down compiler that generates a three address code.
+Top-Down compiler that generates a three address code

 ## Instructions
 * To execute a while script pass the location of the script as a string to the execute function